Build an LLM from scratch in MAX

 attn_output = self._merge_heads(attn_output, self.num_heads, self.head_dim)

-attn_output = self.c_proj(attn_output)
+attn_output = self.c_proj(cast(Tensor, attn_output))

 Layer normalization

-The normalization follows this formula:
+The normalization formula

 output = weight * (x - mean) / sqrt(variance + epsilon) + bias